Research

 The Engagement Survey's Blind Spot: What Usage Dashboards Cannot Tell You About AI Adoption — and the 12 Questions Every CHRO Should Add Now

 Every AI vendor provides an adoption dashboard.
 Every CIO presents it to the board.
-And it tells leadership almost nothing about whether AI is building organiza
+And it tells leadership almost nothing about whether AI is building organizational capability or quietly eroding it.

 March 2026